 This means we can proactively troubleshoot the problems.
 We provide support to customers by email, telephone and tickets in our ticketing system, which means customers can contact us any time via their preferred means of contact.

 ProjectBinder resolves all tickets within 24 hours, in accordance with the service level agreement.

 Our service desk is an incorporated part of our quality system, which ensures a standard and traceable way of monitoring and responding.

 We assist with questions and troubleshooting when our customers are working with the system for which we provide support.
 You will receive monthly reports of all work performed, which ensures complete transparency and traceability.

 We tailor training to what is specifically appropriate for our customers’ operators, supervisors and administrators working with different applications.
 The delivery of this service is via our own ProjectBinder Academy, which is an online platform where you can find regular TraceLink user training.

 These are the advantages your company could obtain:

 - 24/7 support

 - Standard ticketing system

-- Transparency over work done
+- Transparency about work carried out

 - Service desk support